 If you do not have reservations for lunch or dinner, you can try any of the restaurants in Constanta Old Town.
 It is close to the Quai, right above it.

 As you make your way up from the Quai to the main square, you will notice a street with a Mosque built right next to a big Orthodox Church and the ruins of the old Roman city of Constanta–Tomis.
 Several small streets radiate from Ovidiu Square in the center, and since you are there, you can also visit the Archeology Museum.

 12. Sun Bathing On Mamaia Beach (Constanta County)

 This is one of the most happening locations on the Romanian seashore.
 It is packed with clubs, restaurants, and many beaches.
 If you travel up north along the sea line, you will get to Vama Veche, the most funkiest seaside destination you can imagine.

-Take A Boat And See The Danube Delta (Tulcea County)
+Take A Boat And See The Danube River (Tulcea County)

-Also, in the Dobrogea area but in Tulcea county, you will find your way to the Danube Delta.
-This place is unique with its species of birds, incredible history, and extraordinary cuisine.
+Also, in the Dobrogea area, but in Tulcea County, you will find your way to the Danube Delta.
+This place is unique with its species of birds, incredible history, and extraordinary local cuisine.
 Choose any of the Delta villages with accommodations and get a local to take you down the canals for a tour.

 What To Do In Romania – Transylvania Region

 A testament to the fantastic heritage left by the Royal Family in Romania, the Sinaia Casino was designed by architects who had worked on some of the most prestigious casinos in Monaco.
 The tour will amaze you with some of the stories.